chetanraj/blog/src/posts/optional-chaining/index.md

 date: "2020-04-28"
 title: "⛓ The optional chaining operator in JavaScript"
 description: "The optional chaining operator ?. permits reading the value of a property located deep within a chain of connected objects."
-published: false
+published: true
 ---
 ## Definition

 The optional chaining operator `?.` permits reading the value of a property located deep within a chain of connected objects.

-> The optional chaining was introduced part of the ES2020 standard.
+> The optional chaining was introduced as part of the ES2020 standard.

-## Why to use ?
+## Why this ?

-It changes the way we look or access the properties from the deep objects.
-The optional chaining makes your code look more cleaner 🧼 and crispy 🥔.
+It changes the way we access the properties from the deep objects.
+The optional chaining makes your code look cleaner 🧼 and crisp 🔥